Core funding is the answer - whatever the research question

 Looking to the future we’re planning to be able to answer questions like this through our work on Beehive by producing an open directory of funding requests for the sector to learn from – an example.
 As well as continuing to work with funders to develop support packages that are more appropriate for supporting a digitally enabled social sector.

-Tomorrow, Ben Cairns (Director at IVAR) will share his reflections on this analysis of core funding trends.
+Following this blog, Ben Cairns (Director at IVAR) shared his reflections on this analysis of core funding trends ‘Core funding is the answer – whatever the research question’.

 Back to results